Tuesday, 9 February 2016

 5. Do you have any idea how much I do for you?

 Your loved one probably knows how much you do and feels incredibly guilty about it.
 It's also possible that your loved one has no clue and may never understand.
-This can be due to problems with awareness, emotions, memory, or apathy - all of which can be a direct result of a brain injury.
+This can be due to problems with awareness, emotionsmemory, or apathy - all of which can be a direct result of a brain injury.
 It's never a productive or considerate attitude/comment.
 If you do need to unload your burden on someone, let that someone be a good friend or professional (two-in-one would be in even better!).

 6. Your problem is all the medications you take.

-Prescription drugs can cause all kinds of side effects such as sluggishness, insomnia, memory problems, mania, sexual dysfunction or weight gain (we called my 'water retention' from the range of drugs pumped into my body, Steroid Face` to make it sound somewhat desirable and sophisticated.
+Prescription drugs can cause all kinds of side effects such as sluggishness, insomnia, memory problems, mania, sexual dysfunction or weight gain (we called my 'water retention' from the range of drugs pumped into my body, steroid face` to make it sound somewhat desirable and sophisticated.
 We were successful!) - just to name a few.
 Someone with a brain injury is especially sensitive to these effects.
 But if you blame everything on the effects of drugs, two things could happen.
 One, you might be encouraging your loved one to stop taking an important drug prematurely.
 Two, you might be overlooking a genuine sign of brain injury.
 It's a good idea to regularly review prescription drugs with a doctor.
-Don't be afraid to ask when will be the right time to taper off a drug (fortunately, Nurse MD does this after consulting our Dr D in my particular instance).
+Don't be afraid to ask when will be the right time to taper off a drug (fortunately, Nurse MD does this after consulting our doc in my particular instance).

 7. Let me do that for you.

 Independence and control are two of the most important things lost after a brain injury (here, here!).
 Yes, it may be easier to do things for your buddy.
 Yes, it may be less frustrating.
 But, encouraging a stroke survivor to do things on their own will help promote self-esteem, confidence and quality of living.
-It can also help the brain recover faster!
+It can also help the brain reroute faster!
 YES!

 Furthermore, it is essential that the task isn't one that might put your loved one at genuine risk - such as driving too soon or managing medication when there are significant memory problems.